We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - laser therapy

 Alternative treatments, such as acupuncture, may help some people.

 It’s important to see your doctor about this type of pain.
-But there are some things you can try at home for temporary relief:
+But some things you can try at home for temporary relief:

 - Soak your feet in cold water or ice baths for a few minutes.
-However, this isn’t recommended for people with erythromelalgia.
-It may damage their skin.
+However, this isn’t suitable if you have erythromelalgia, as it may damage your skin.

 - Soak your feet in Epsom salts or an apple cider solution.
 If you have diabetes, ask your doctor before trying this remedy.

 - Take a turmeric supplement.
 The curcumin in turmeric may provide relief for nerve pain.
 Curcumin is known to have protective anti-inflammatory, antioxidant, and antimicrobial effects.
-It’s also thought to help neurological symptoms.
+It

 - Massage your foot to help improve blood flow and circulation.